ga-wdi-exercises/checkpoint-react/README.md

 ### Question #1

-Edit the snippet below so that two properties – `title` and `author` – are passed down into the `App` component.
+Edit the snippet below so that two properties – `title` and `author` – are passed down into the `App` component as props.
 The values that are passed down can be of your choosing.

 ```js
 import React from "react"